Tencent QQ: Adware controversy

 The Chinese version of QQ makes use of embedded advertisements.
 Older versions of the client have been branded as malicious adware by some antivirus and anti-spyware vendors.

 Both the Chinese and International versions of QQ had been tested in 2013.
-Currently it is identified as malware by DrWeb, Zillya, NANO-Antivirus, and VBA32 give positive results, most of which identify it as a trojan.
+Currently it is identified as malware by DrWeb, Zillya, NANO-Antivirus, and VBA32, who give positive results, most of which identify it as a trojan.

 Security

 On March 6, 2015, QQ scored 2 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard.
 It received points for having communications encrypted in transit and for having a recent independent security audit.
-It lost points because communications are not end-to-end encrypted, users can't verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the service does not provide forward secrecy), the code is not open to independent review (i.e. the code is not open-source), and the security design is not properly documented.
+It lost points because communications are not end-to-end encrypted, users can not verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the service does not provide forward secrecy), the code is not open to independent review (i.e. the code is not open-source), and the security design is not properly documented.